Make beautiful resin trays with this DIY Resin Tray Makeover Tutorial.

 That’s it for this tutorial.
 But, if you’re a fan of acrylic pours, I have 2 videos you might like.
 Don’t forget to follow me on YouTube for more DIY Ideas. 🙂

 Looking for more awesome DIY Home Decor?
-How about this easy Succulent Tray with a Vintage Twist.
+Try this Acrylic Paint Pour Art Project.

 Feeling inspired?
-Get out there and make your own Easy DIY Ebru Marbling with Resin.
-Follow the links above to get the things you’ll need.
+Follow this DIY Resin Tray Makeover Tutorial and Video.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!